Noy/Screenshot-Organiser/README.md

 # Screenshot-Organiser

-A little way to organise images if they clutter up your desktop too much.
+A little way to organise images if they clutter up your desktop too much, as they did mine.

 To run, type: go run main.go